โ† All Posts

 The Bottom Line

 Most people in their 20s are better off learning the fundamentals and managing their own money than paying someone 1% per year to do it.
 The exceptions are real โ€” complex equity, windfalls, business ownership โ€” and in those cases, a fee-only planner is usually the best value.
 But for the majority of us?
-The best financial advisor you'll ever have is you โ€” properly informed and consistently taking action.
+The best financial advisor you'll ever have is you โ€” properly informed, avoiding the common money mistakes that trip people up in their 20s, and consistently taking action.

 Get the knowledge you need to manage your own money.
 Start with our free guides โ€” step-by-step frameworks built to turn you into your own financial advisor.